SharePoint/sp-dev-docs/docs/community/community.md

 ---
-title:  SharePoint Dev Community resources
+title:  SharePoint Developer Community resources
-description: Assets and references around SharePoint Dev community ms.date: 03.29.2018 ms.prod: sharepoint
+description: The SharePoint Development Community (also known as the SharePoint PnP community) is an open-source initiative coordinated by SharePoint engineering. ms.date: 03/29/2018 ms.prod: sharepoint

 ---

 # SharePoint Developer Community - SharePoint PnP

-The SharePoint Development Community (aka. the SharePoint PnP community) is an open-source initiative coordinated by SharePoint engineering.
-This community controls SharePoint Development documentation, samples, reusable controls, and other relevant open-source initiatives related to SharePoint development.
+The SharePoint Development Community (also known as the SharePoint PnP community) is an open-source initiative coordinated by SharePoint engineering.
+This community controls SharePoint development documentation, samples, reusable controls, and other relevant open-source initiatives related to SharePoint development.

 ## Blog posts, videos, and social media